-New books by Sholeh Wolpé
+New Books by Sholeh Wolpé

 “Sholeh Wolpé’s stunning new translation renders Attar’s engaging, singular voice with wit and flourish.” — Literary Hub